 At a minimum, almost every business should have a Facebook page.
-Almost 70 percent of people in America use Facebook regularly, and businesses who don't have a Facebook page will miss out on lots of potential opportunities to get their brand and messaging in front of potential customers.
+About 71 percent of internet users in America use Facebook regularly, and businesses who don't have a Facebook page will miss out on lots of potential opportunities to get their brand and messaging in front of potential customers.